• Skip to primary navigation

 If you opt for fresh tomatoes choose cherry or Piccadilly tomatoes, San Marzano or Roma tomatoes.

-You don't need to peel cherry and Piccadilly tomatoes, but if you use other varieties, I recommend you blanch the tomatoes, remove their peel and deseed them before use.
+You don't need to peel cherry and Piccadilly tomatoes, but if you use other varieties, I recommend you blanch the tomatoes, remove their peel and seeds them before use.

 AROMATICS

-Chili: If you like a little bit of heat, you can easily make chili prawn linguine by adding a generous pinch of red chili flakes.
-Even better if they come from Calabria, Italy, the region is famous for its amazing chili!
+• Chili: If you like a little bit of heat, you can easily make chili prawn linguine by adding a generous pinch of red chili flakes.
+Even better if they come from Calabria, Italy, this region is famous for its amazing chili!

-Heat a skillet over medium heat, add the garlic followed by the tomatoes and a sprig of parsley, and stir-fry for a few minutes.
+STEP 1.
+Heat a skillet over medium heat, add the garlic followed by the tomatoes and stir-fry for a few minutes.

-Drain the pasta, reserving a cup of pasta water.
+STEP 1.
+Cook the pasta al dente, then drain, reserving a cup of pasta water.
 Add the pasta into the skillet, and sauté all the ingredients for a minute.

 Tips for the BEST King Prawn Linguine